 - Peer review occurs for both abstracts and papers.
 Abstract acceptance does not guarantee acceptance of the paper.
-FYEE has a Publish-to-Present requirement and final papers must be written and accepted for the work to be presented at the 2019 FYEE Conference. - In addition, the Program Chair has the sole discretion to assign the accepted paper to a technical session (for oral presentation). - Submission of abstracts and final papers will be via the Monolith system and in accordance with ASEE published deadlines.
+FYEE has a Publish-to-Present requirement and final papers must be written and accepted in order for the work to be presented at the conference. - Submission of abstracts and final papers will be via the Monolith system and in accordance with ASEE published deadlines.